Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 8. Why is it important for analysts for analysts to follow a company's escalation policy ?
 Select  two answers .
 	- An escalation policy instructs analysts on the right person to contact during an incident.
-	- An escalation policy can help analysts prioritize which security events
+	- An escalation policy can help analysts prioritize which security events needs to be escalated with more or less urgency.

-9.
+9. Fill in the blank: An entry-level analysts helps the security team make sure the <----> person on the team is alerted when incidents occur.

+10.